kushv818/embedded-onboarding/section-05/hardware_filtering/analog_filtering.md

 This will document not be a comprehensive overview by any means, but should provide enough information to give you a general idea of how analog filtering works.

-NOTE: Please read this document before `digital_filtering.md`.
+NOTE: Please read this document before reading `digital_filtering.md`.

 # Signal Spectra